DS-100/fa17/grading.md

 * 15% Midterm
 * 25% Final

-Participation is baed on answering questions with clickers in lecture.
-Full credit is given for answering question in 18 lectures, and is pro-rated for fewer than 18 lectures, i.e., min(num lectures with recorded click, 18)/18.
+Participation is based on answering questions with clickers in lecture.
+Full credit is given for answering question in 18 lectures, and is pro-rated for fewer than 18 lectures, i.e., min(number of lectures with recorded click, 18)/18.

 ### On Time Policy (try not to be late)